vlmlee/Gin-Rummy/README.md

 The game format is the same as traditional Gin Rummy.

 Cards are pretty printed in the format: `RANK-SUIT`.
 For example, `AH` means `Ace of Hearts`, `KS` is the `King of Spades`.
-Each turn, the player will be prompt with 4 options:
+Each turn, the player will be prompt with four options:

 ```
 1. DRAW CARD FROM DECK